-Mission.
-Our mission is to provide our students with a high quality, contemporary, broad-based civil engineering education within a Judeo-Christian, humanistic context preparing our students for professional practice, graduate study, and life-long learning.
+Mission: Our mission is to provide our students with a high quality, contemporary, broadbased civil engineering education within a Judaeo-Christian, humanistic context preparing our students for professional practice, graduate study, and life-long learning.

-Program Educational Objectives.
-Graduates of our Department will be prepared to:
+Program Educational Objectives - Graduates of our Department will be prepared to:

-- perform as entry-level civil engineers in general civil engineering or in three of the following five disciplines: transportation engineering, geotechnical engineering, structural engineering, environmental engineering, and water resources engineering, - enter graduate school in the disciplines listed above or other closely related disciplines, as well as other unrelated disciplines, such as, business, management, law, and others, - continue the process of life-long learning for long-term personal and professional growth, - recognize their professional and ethical responsibilities to society as members of the engineering professional community, - use the communication, computer, measurement, and teamwork skills learned to help their employers succeed, - ≈ relate their personal and professional lives to the Judeo-Christian, humanistic tradition.
+- ??
+Use their broad based civil engineering background to perform as entry-level engineers in general civil engineering or in environmental, geotechnical, structural, transportation, or water resources engineering. - ??
+Enter graduate school in the disciplines listed above or other closely related disciplines, as well as other areas such as business and law. - ??
+Continue the process of life-long learning as required for long-term personal and professional growth. - ??
+Recognize their professional and ethical responsibilities to society as members of the engineering professional community. - ??
+Use communication, computer, and teamwork skills to help themselves and their employers succeed. - ??
+Relate their personal and professional lives to the Judaeo-Christian, humanistic tradition.

-The broad-based curriculum provides flexibility and meets student needs through a selection of electives in the junior and senior years.
-Under special circumstances, and with the approval of the student's advisor and chairperson, a course taken outside the department may be substituted for the Civil Engineering (CEE) elective.
-More information on the Civil Engineering program can be found at the department website: www.engineering.villanova.edu/cee
+The broad-based curriculum provides flexibility and meets student needs through a selection of electives.
+More information on the Civil Engineering program can be found at the Department website www.engineering.villanova.edu/cee.